 Her carers tell us how much they love finding that our mother is on their rota and it makes their day to spend time with her.
 Some of them make time to indulge her interests by chatting about gardens, horses, lorries with interesting place names on their sides that they see passing by, and they’ll even march with her up and down the hall or have a rousing sing-song.

 They care for our mother in just the way that my sister and I would, if only we had the time and lived closer.
 It is heartwarming and reassuring to know she is in good hands.
-It’s not cheap – the monthly bill is about £1,000 – but how could we ever put a price on her comfort and our peace of mind?
+It’s not cheap – the monthly bill is over £1,000 – but how could we ever put a price on her comfort and our peace of mind?

 These incidents are obviously unacceptable, for what is a carer if it is not someone who ‘cares’ in all senses of that word: someone who cares not just about the person whose world they are trusted to share but who cares about their own professionalism?